MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 ### Microsoft 365 Video Services

 - The data move for video takes longer than the moves for the rest of your content in SharePoint Online.
-- After the SharePoint Online content is moved, there will be a time frame when videos aren't able to be played.
+- After the SharePoint Online content is moved, there is a time frame when videos aren't able to be played.
 - We're removing the trans-coded copies from the previous datacenter and transcoding them again in the new datacenter.

 ### Search